AndrewEllis93/Print-Tuning-Guide/articles/pressure_linear_advance/tower_method.md

     - \* *Unless you use Cura, which for some reason **still** doesn't support this basic functionality.*

 **9)** Try printing something!
-- See [:pushpin:Fine-Tuning and What to Look For](/articles/pressure_advance.md#fine-tuning-and-what-to-look-for) to get an idea of what too high/low look like with actual prints.
+- See [:page_facing_up: Signs of Issues](./introduction.md#signs-of-issues) to get an idea of what too high/low look like with actual prints.
 - Tweaking in increments of 0.005 (with direct drive) is a good starting point.

 ### Example